 “Ghosting is more common than most people might think due to the increased use of technology as a tool in our relationships,” Dr. Fox said.
 “It’s a common reaction to uncomfortable feelings.”

 In the past, ghosting was harder.
-“As far as communication goes, 20 or 30 years ago there was no FaceTime, text messaging or social media,” Dr. Fox said.
+“As far as communication goes, 20 or 30 years ago there was no FaceTime, text messaging, dating apps or social media,” Dr. Fox said.
 You were more likely to run into the other person at work, school or in shared leisure activities.
 So, the ghoster couldn’t be confident in their ability to disappear.
 An in-person conversation would be likely to happen eventually.

 How can you cope with ghosting?